metamuffin/keks-meet/readme.md

     -   Built-in storage for known keys
 -   Relay RTC when there are a lot of clients
 -   Mitigate security issues caused by `*_enabled` params
+-   Save permissions to locale storage
+-   Prevent join notification bypass by not identifying

 ## Protocol